thegetty/quire-docs/content/resources/workshop.md

 ## Part 6.
 Going Deeper: References

 YAML can also be useful when it comes to creating a bibliography or adding pop-up citations to your project.
-All bibliographic information for your publication is stored in the `references.yaml` file located in the `_data/` folder.
+All bibliographic information for your publication is stored in the `references.yaml` file, which is also located in the `_data/` folder.

 Each entry in the `references.yaml` file must include the `full` form of the bibliographic reference and an `id`.